May 21, 2015

 Apple still has an integration with Facebook, and Apple Contacts is by far the easiest of our three workarounds for putting your Facebook friends in versatile spreadsheet format.

 11. You'll now have a CSV of all your Facebook Friends that you can use as you wish.

 Facebook will present all your Facebook Friends on one screen if you go to your Friends List and scroll down enough, which can be copied over to a spreadsheet and used there

 This workaround is by far the most intricate, but you'll be duly rewarded for the extra challenge with more information.
-By following these steps, you'll be able to have a list of all your friends and
+By following these steps, you'll be able to have a list of all your friends and their birthdays.

 Whether you decided to go the Apple Contacts, Friends List print screen, or Friends' Birthdays calendar feed route -- congratulations!
 You've taken your data into your own hands and now have the ability to engage with your Facebook relationships elsewhere.